sahib/brig/docs/tutorial/init.rst

 .. code-block:: bash

     # Create a place where we store our metadata.
-    # The repository is created by default at ~/.brig
+    # The repository is created by default in the current working directory.
     # (This can be changed via `brig --repo`)

+    $ mkdir repo && cd repo
     $ brig init ali@woods.org/desktop -w 'echo my-password'

            _____         /  /\        ___          /  /\